 Firstly, it is good that we do not know it all, for it keeps us humble.
 Knowledge has a way of making us proud (1 Cor.
 8:1).
 We think we are better than others because we know more than others.
 Knowing that we know only in part should make us easy to live with and keep us from acting like we are God.
 It frees us up not to have an opinion on everything.

-Secondly, it is good that we do not know it all for it causes us to take life one day at a time (Matt.
+Secondly, it is good that we do not know it all, for it causes us to take life one day at a time (Matt.
 6:34).
-Imagine God showed you the future, all that is going to happen in the next five years, it would be overwhelming and discombobulating.
-Not knowing it all however helps us live life because it allows us to live retail not wholesale.
+Imagine if God showed you the future, all that is going to happen in the next five years.
+It would be overwhelming and discombobulating.
+Not knowing it all, however, helps us live life because it allows us to live retail, not wholesale.

-Thirdly, it is good that we do not know it all for it makes us kinder towards others.
+Thirdly, it is good that we do not know it all, for it makes us kinder toward others.
 Not knowing the whole story of a person’s life should make us very slow to judge another’s actions (1 Cor.
 4:1–5).
 We only see a momentary snapshot.
 Not knowing it all should cause us to give people the benefit of the doubt.
-Not knowing it all should caution us when tempted to give glib answers to lives’ perplexing problems.
+Not knowing it all should caution us when tempted to give glib answers to life’s perplexing problems.